 (a) bis Verify that there are no further impacts arising from Commercial Production after cessation: and

-(b) Assess the need for Restoration and Rehabilitation of the Marine Environment [in line with the objectives of the Closure Plan];]
+(b) Assess the need for Restoration [(where possible)] and Rehabilitation of the Marine Environment [in line with the objectives of the Closure Plan];

-[1.bis.Alt.
-The purpose of Closure monitoring is to obtain evidence that the Contractor fulfilled its obligations under these Regulations and to assess the achievement of the Closure objectives]
+[(b)Alt.
+Assess the progress of Restoration and Rehabilitation activities on the Marine Environment, in line with the objectives of the Closure Plan;]

-2. Upon completion of implementation of the Final Closure Plan, the [Contractor]/[Authority] shall, in accordance with the procedure described in the applicable Standard, hire an Independent Auditor to conduct a final compliance assessment and submit a final compliance assessment report, in accordance with the applicable Standards and taking into account the Guidelines, to the Secretary-General to ensure that the Closure objectives contained in the Final Closure Plan have been met.
+2. Upon completion of implementation of the Closure Plan, the Contractor shall, in accordance with the procedure described in the applicable Standard, hire an Independent Auditor to conduct a final compliance assessment and submit a final compliance assessment report, in accordance with the applicable Standards and taking into account the Guidelines, to the Secretary-General to ensure that the [Closure objectives contained in the Closure Plan]/[objectives of the Closure Plan] have been met.
 The report shall be reviewed by the Commission at its next meeting, provided that it has been published on the website of the Authority at least 30 Days in advance of the meeting.

 [2.bis Any final compliance assessment reports prepared by the Independent Auditor shall be made available for commenting by Stakeholders and independent experts.
 Any comments received shall be made available for the Commission.]

 [2.bis.Alt.
 In preparing any final compliance assessment reports the Independent Auditor shall consult Stakeholders and independent experts, as appropriate.]

+[2.bis.Alt.2.
+Before review by the Commission under paragraph 2, a final compliance assessment report prepared by the Independent Auditor shall be subject to Stakeholder consultation in accordance with regulation 93ter.]

-[3.
-The Commission shall submit a report of its review under paragraph 6 and recommendations to the Council for consideration, which shall decide whether the objectives of the Final Closure Plan have been achieved.
-The Commission’s report and Council’s decision shall be published at the Authority’s website [in accordance with regulation 92].]
+3. The Commission shall submit a report of its review under paragraph 2 and recommendations to the Council for consideration, which shall decide whether the objectives of the Closure Plan have been achieved.
+The Commission’s report and Council’s decision shall be published at the Authority’s website [in accordance with regulation 92]/[within 7 Days of a decision being made].

-[4.
-If the Council decides that a Contractor has met the objectives of the Final Closure Plan, the Council shall release the Environmental Performance Guarantee to the Contractor.]
+4. If the Council decides that a Contractor has met the objectives of the Closure Plan, the Council shall release the Environmental Performance Guarantee to the Contractor.

-[5.
-If the Council decides that a Contractor has failed to meet the objectives of the Final Closure Plan and reporting hereon, the Council shall either:
+5. If the Council decides that a Contractor has failed to meet the objectives of the Closure Plan and reporting hereon, the Council shall either:

-(a) direct the Contractor on further action that shall be taken to deliver the Final Closure Plan; or
+(a) direct the Contractor on further action that shall be taken to deliver the Closure Plan; or

-(b) direct the Authority to use funds from the Environmental Performance Guarantee to facilitate work to meet the objectives of the Final Closure Plan and on completion of that work, to release remaining funds from the Contractor’s Environmental Performance Guarantee to the Contractor.]
+(b) direct the Authority to use funds from the Environmental Performance Guarantee to facilitate work to meet the objectives of the Closure Plan and on completion of that work, to release remaining funds from the Contractor’s Environmental Performance Guarantee to the Contractor.

 Regulation 52